 Men like John Adams, Alexander Hamilton, Thomas Jefferson, and James Madison, were superb classicists — they could read both Latin and Greek fairly well and knew Greek and Roman literature, history and philosophy rather thoroughly.
 Just as importantly, from the time they went to school, they saw ancient Greek and Roman statesmen as models to be emulated in their own careers as lawmakers, civic-minded leaders, public figures of responsibility.
 This influence spread down to local civic leaders, men in Central New York like Joshua Forman, a graduate of Union College in Schenectady who moved to Onondaga Hollow at the age of 22 in 1800, with his young bride, and opened a law practice in this frontier setting, near the Onondaga County seat on Onondaga Hill.

-Syracuse owes its origins to a turnpike, the creek and a mill.
+Syracuse owes its origins to a turnpike, the creek, and a mill.
 Its beginnings were centered near Clinton Square.
 But the land, at first, was not prized.
-It was low, dominated by an unhealthy, smelly and discouraging cedar swamp.
+It was low and dominated by an unhealthy, smelly and discouraging cedar swamp.
 Places like Manlius, Pompey, and Geddes were well underway before anyone showed much interest in what would become downtown Syracuse.

 The catalyst for change became the state’s need to raise money for improving the Seneca Turnpike’s connections to the salt works.
 In 1804, the legislature authorized selling 250 acres of the salt reservation for revenue.
 James Geddes surveyed the parcel and included a stretch of Onondaga Creek and its water power potential as an incentive.
 Residents at Salt Point and Onondaga scoffed at the thought of anyone investing in a swamp.
 But Abraham Walton, a land speculator and Utica attorney, bought the acreage.
 By 1805 he had a mill erected where the improved road, today’s Genesee Street, spanned the creek.
 Another road, now Salina Street, crossed nearby on its way to the salt works..